 It wasn’t the first time this particular 8th grade student came to me overwhelmed with trying to juggle everything in his life.
 We met at least once a week to come up with ideas to help him keep his straight-A average, continue being a star player on his soccer team, and enjoy some family time each day without having a meltdown.
+It was quite hard to keep his stress levels down so he did breathing exercises down and took a matcha supplement that would help with stress relief.
 I worked with him for two years to develop strategies to manage it all; fortunately, those rough couple years in middle school set him up for success in high school.

 Now, more than ever, students are stressed out due to obligations with school, sports, church, lessons, family, jobs, friendships, the list is endless.
 The American Psychological Association (APA) reports that students are often overwhelmed and depressed as a result of stress.
 And while the causes make for quite a list, a survey by the American Psychological Association found that nearly half of all teens (45%) said they were stressed by school pressures.
 A little bit of anxiousness can be a good thing, and can even motivate students.
 However, too much can cause problems with sleep, eating, and overall health, not to mention school becoming a burden.
-So what can we do to help?
+The stress rarely dies down as they reached adolescence, in fact, pressures can actually build up.
+In the UK, students at University are notoriously poor and things like paying bills for the first time can be very stressful.
+Luckily, there are sites that can help them find the best broadband, amongst other things.
+So what else can we do to help?

 Here are 7 keys to relieving student stress that will help them maintain balance in their young lives: